zytx121/keras_ensemble_cifar10/README.md

 # keras_ensemble_cifar10

 This repository is supported by **Huawei (HCNA-AI Certification Course)** and **Student Innovation Center of SJTU**.
-Thanks to the GPU computing platform (Composed of **100 pieces of 1080Ti**) provided by the Student Innovation Center.
 Thanks to the teachers for their contributions.
 Especially **Mr. Jiang Yonghong**.

 ![cifar10][1]